-Enduro acquired the Underlying Properties through various acquisitions since December 2010.
+Enduro acquired the Underlying Properties through various acquisitions in late 2010 and early 2011.
 The existence of a material title deficiency with respect to the Underlying Properties could reduce the value of a property or render it worthless, thus adversely affecting the Net Profits Interest and the distributions to Trust unitholders.
 Enduro does not obtain title insurance covering mineral leaseholds, and Enduro's failure to cure any title defects may cause Enduro to lose its rights to production from the Underlying Properties.
 In the event of any such material title problem, profits available for distribution to Trust unitholders and the value of the Trust Units may be reduced.